Cathorus/Loan_Status_Prediction/README.md

 4. Run the code and observe the accuracy scores on the training and testing data.

 🚨 Note: This code is provided as a prototype and may require further enhancements and optimizations for real-world scenarios.

-📝 Feel free to copy the code directly to your GitHub repository and modify it to suit your specific requirements.